googleapis/google-api-ruby-client/docs/getting-started.md

 See the [samples](https://github.com/google/google-api-ruby-client/tree/master/samples) for examples on how to use the client library for various services.

-Contributions for additional samples are welcome.
-See [CONTRIBUTING](CONTRIBUTING.md).

 ## Generating APIs

 For [Cloud Endpoints](https://cloud.google.com/endpoints/) or other APIs not included in the gem, ruby code can be